RuiqianLuo/quant-alpha-project/README.md

 # Cross-Sectional Equity Alpha Research Platform

-This repository is a Python-based quantitative research project for studying simple cross-sectional equity signals in U.S. stocks.
-It is designed to be readable, modular, and easy to discuss in an interview setting rather than optimized for production deployment.
+This repository is a small but structured quantitative research project for studying simple cross-sectional equity signals in U.S. stocks.
+It is organized as a transparent, modular, and reproducible research pipeline rather than a production trading system.

 ## Motivation

-Many resume projects in quantitative finance jump directly to performance claims without showing a clear research workflow.
-This project takes the opposite approach: build a transparent pipeline for data cleaning, factor construction, backtesting, and reporting, while documenting assumptions and limitations clearly.
+Many educational quant projects either focus only on model ideas or jump too quickly to performance summaries without showing the full research workflow.
+This project takes a different approach: start with a simple data pipeline, build a small factor library, run a transparent backtest, and report results with clear assumptions and limitations.

-The goal is to demonstrate practical research engineering skills:
+The emphasis is on:

-- organizing a small but structured research codebase
+- modular research code
-- handling daily equity data carefully
+- reproducible analysis
-- building factor definitions with basic lookahead safeguards
+- transparent assumptions
-- implementing a simple, inspectable backtest
+- readable implementations
-- summarizing results in a realistic and non-promotional way
+- modest interpretation of results

 ## Research Question

 Can a small set of standard cross-sectional equity characteristics, computed from daily OHLCV data, be used to rank stocks and evaluate a simple monthly rebalanced long-only strategy framework?

-This repository does not claim that the current example factors are robust or investable.
-The main objective is to build a credible research platform that can be extended and discussed thoughtfully.
+This project does not claim that the current factors are robust or investable.
+The goal is to provide an educational research framework that can be extended carefully over time.

 ## Current Scope